lida0804l/Motion_deblur.github.io/README.md

    <br>
 </p>

-And here let's finish the integration the using euler's formula to simply the expression:
+And here let's finish the integration and using euler's formula to simply the expression:

 <p align="center">
    <br>